ctrlo-cc/GADS/docs/kb/030-tables/050-fields/090-calculate-values.md

 end
 ```

+## &nbsp;

+## RedAmberGreen calcuations

+The return values for the calculation in an RAG status field should be "red", "amber" or "green".
+You can also return nothing, which will be interpreted as grey.
+Any other values, or code causing errors, will display purple.

+&nbsp; &nbsp; if nxtappr == nil

+&nbsp; &nbsp; then return "red"

+&nbsp; &nbsp; end

+&nbsp; &nbsp; nxapptable = os.date("\*t", nxtappr.epoch) --convert next appr to a lua table

+&nbsp; &nbsp; if nxapptable.year &gt; os.date("\*t").year &nbsp; -- if next appr is next year - must be green

+&nbsp; &nbsp; then return "green"

+&nbsp; &nbsp; elseif nxapptable.month == os.date("\*t").month -- if next appr is current month = amber

+&nbsp; &nbsp; then return "amber"

+&nbsp; &nbsp; elseif nxapptable.month &lt; os.date("\*t").month -- if next appr month past - then red

+&nbsp; &nbsp; then return "red"

+&nbsp; &nbsp; else

+&nbsp; &nbsp; return "green"

+&nbsp; &nbsp; end

+&nbsp; &nbsp; end

+In order for a calculated value to behave as expected (such as sorting and searching correctly), it's important that Linkspace knows what value it is returning.
+The type of value can specified using the "Return value conversion" option.
+In the case of a date, the value returned from the calculated function should be epoch time, which will then be converted to a full date by Linkspace.

-Using different field types
+## Using different field types in your calculations

+### Date fields

-Values in date fields are passed as Lua table values with the indexes year, month, day and epoch.
+Values in date fields are parsed as Lua table values with the indexes year, month, day and epoch.

 Date ranges are also passed as Lua tables with the index "from" and "to" which contain tables as per a date field.

 Tree values are passed as Lua table values with the indexes "value" and "parents", the former containing the actual value and the latter being another table containing all the node's parents (starting at "parent1" for the top level and continuing sequentially as required).

 The ID of the record can be accessed using the special short name "_id".

 The user that last updated the record can be accessed using the special short name "_version_user", which will be returned as a table with the keys: firstname, surname, email, telephone, organisation and text.

 The organisation will be returned with the keys id and name.
-Return values
-Return values for RedAmberGreen fields should be the string "red", "amber" or "green".
-It is also permissable to return nothing, which will be interpreted as a grey value.
-Any other values, or code causing errors, will display purple.
-In order for a calculated value to behave as expected (such as sorting and searching correctly), it's important that Linkspace knows what value it is returning.
-The type of value can specified using the "Return value conversion" option.
-In the case of a date, the value returned from the calculated function should be epoch time, which will then be converted to a full date by Linkspace.